Volkswagen Amarok

-The Volkswagen Amarok is a pickup truck produced by Volkswagen Commercial Vehicles since 2010.
+The Volkswagen Amarok is a mid-size pickup truck produced by German automaker Volkswagen since 2010.
 It is a body-on-frame truck with double-wishbone suspension at the front and leaf springs at the rear.
 The Amarok range consists of single cab and double cab, combined with either rear-wheel drive or 4motion four-wheel-drive, and is powered by turbocharged petrol or turbocharged direct injection (TDI) diesel engines.

 Amarok competes in some global markets with comparable mid-size pickup trucks, such as the Toyota Hilux, Nissan Navara, Mitsubishi L200, Ford Ranger, Isuzu D-Max and Chevrolet/Holden Colorado/S-10.
 The second-generation Amarok is based on the Ford Ranger.

 Between 2010 and 2022, 830,000 units of the first-generation Amarok have been sold.

 The name Amarok, referencing a wolf deity in Inuit mythology, was chosen by brand marketing consultants Interbrand; Interbrand also claims the name is associated with the phrase "he loves stones" in Romanic languages in an attempt to allude to the all-terrain performance of the vehicle.